“Where there are no oxen, the manger is clean, but abundant crops come by the strength of the ox.” Proverbs 14:4

-Back before the days of fancy tractors, your hubby could do the hauling and plowing himself or he could employ the strength of an ox.
+Back before the days of fancy tractors, the man of the house could do the hauling and plowing himself or he could employ the strength of an ox.
 The plus side of NOT owning an ox is that your trough would stay clean.
 (I’m not a fan of cleaning tubs & showers, so I’ll admit that sounds attractive…) But obviously that limits your harvest because as much as our guys would like to be, they aren’t really “as strong as an ox”.

-The down side of owning an ox is that you’d have a mucky trough, but you’d see a great increase and benefit if you could put up with the slobber.
+The down side of owning an ox is that you’d have a mucky trough because these grass-munching, hard-working, slobbery creatures need to drink to do all that hard work.
+But with the increase in goober and grit comes a proportionate increase in gain.
 As a sleep-deprived, toddler wrangler, I was so encouraged by this verse because it provided proper perspective:

 Instead of looking around my house and grumbling at the mess, the laundry & the meals,

 I could focus on the increase of love and delight I was reaping because of my family’s presence.

 It’s all how I choose to look at things.
 Will I grumble at the trough or be glad at the abundance it enables?

 We’ve had some struggles with the Grumbly vs. Glad battle in our house, so this little verse has helped us remember this matter of perspective.
 I’ll include it in hopes that it might help your family too:

 Scarlett was a lovely girl.
 No one could deny.

 But little things throughout her day would make her whine and cry.